pierre225/SpeedRun/README.md

 # SpeedRun

-A simple app displaying speerun data
+A simple Android app displaying speed run data

+Trying to use good practice of Android development